opentelekomcloud-docs/distributed-message-service/doc/source/index.rst

       :service_type: dms
       :umn: This document describes Distributed Message Service, helping you quickly create and properly use the service.
       :api-ref: This document describes application programming interfaces (APIs) of Distributed Message Service (DMS) and provides API parameter description and example values.
-      :dev: The Development Guide contains resources and helpful details how to connect & manage DMS Kafka instances with Java, Python and Go.
+      :dev-guide: The Development Guide contains resources and helpful details how to connect & manage DMS Kafka instances with Java, Python and Go.

    .. service_card_link::
       :title: Best Practices